Mensch000001/ua-power-outages/README.md

-# ua-power-outages
+# UA Power Outages
-Calendars with power outages schedule in Ukraine
+Calendars with power outages schedule in Ukraine. it is not official source of information.

+Feel free to contribute!